Key Takeaways

 A common UK concern is simple: “Will a black and white rug show dirt more easily?”

-Surprisingly, not necessarily.
+The answer is not necessarily.

 Texture: The Secret to a Cosier Winter Monochrome

-If colour sets the tone, texture sets the mood—especially in winter.
+If colour sets the tone, texture sets the mood, especially in winter.

 High-Low Pile for Winter Light

-Soft, Sculpted and Irregular Edges
+Soft, Curved and Irregular Edges

 Layering Fabrics and Furnishings